-Each winter you might notice a dip in your child's mood and a change in his or her behavior, and then witness them return to being themselves again once springtime hits.
+Each winter you might notice a dip in your child's mood and a change in their behavior, and then witness them return to being themselves again once springtime hits.
 You might even experience these seasonal changes yourself.

 Nicholas J. Westers, Psy.D., ABPP, clinical psychologist at Children's Health℠ and Associate Professor at UT Southwestern, says there is a condition that may be impacting your family's emotional health during the winter months.

 "A lot of people express disappointment with the decreased amount of daylight during the winter months,” says Dr. Westers.
 "However, when that disappointment turns into other behaviors, it could be more than just the winter blues.
 It could be depression.
 And if it occurs around the same time every year, it could be seasonal affective disorder, or SAD.”